 A list and description of Software Site licenses administered by Information Technology Services.

-George Mason’s Fraternity and Sorority community is comprised of 38 greek-letter organizations.
+George Mason’s Fraternity and Sorority community is comprised of more than 40 greek-letter organizations.
 These organizations fall within four councils – Interfraternity Council, Multicultural Greek Council, National Pan-Hellenic Council, Panhellenic Council.
 Fraternity and Sorority at Mason places strong emphasis on the values of scholarship, leadership, service, friendship, and community.

 Mason Speakers comprises 150 professors, researchers, administrators and alumni volunteers from George Mason University who provide lectures and guest presentations to organizations and businesses free of charge.